gdg-x/hoverboard/README.md

 <!-- endbuild-->
 ```

+## Who is using template?

+Going to use template?
+Go on!
+The only thing we ask - let us know at [lviv@gdg.org.ua](mailto:lviv@gdg.org.ua) so we can include you to this list, or make a pull request.

 ## Contributing

-Project Hoverboard still under development and it is open for contributions.
+Project Hoverboard is still under development and it is open for contributions.
 Feel free to send PR.
 If you have any questions, feel free to contact [Oleh Zasadnyy](https://plus.google.com/+OlehZasadnyy).

+## License

+Project is published under the [MIT license](https://github.com/gdg-x/hoverboard/blob/master/LICENSE.md) Feel free to clone and modify repo as you want, but don't forget to add reference to authors :)